 Darrell Coggins was born in Gladstone, S.A.
 He is a poet, artist and musician whose paintings have been exhibited extensively both in Adelaide and interstate and are held in numerous private and corporate collections in Australia and overseas.
 He has played guitar and bass in several successful Adelaide based blues, pop and jazz bands.
 Having also studied classical guitar, he is recognised as a well-established music teacher.
 His poetry—originally written as an art journal—reflects upon what he sees, hears and feels.

 Sam was born in New Zealand and recently moved to Adelaide from London, England.
 He’s been writing on and off for as long as he’s been able to hold a pencil, and every first of January vows to ‘take it more seriously this year’.

-Sam is currently (slowly) finishing his first novel, ‘State Highway One’, a book about twins on a road trip in New Zealand (State Highway One is shortlisted for the 2017 Richell Prize for Emerging Writers).
+Sam is currently (slowly) finishing his first novel, ‘State Highway One’, a book about twins on a road trip in New Zealand (State Highway One won the 2017 Richell Prize for Emerging Writers).